Deformations of the Veronese embedding and Finsler 2-spheres of constant curvature: Preliminaries

 A $\Sigma$-curve $\gamma$ is a $\Sigma$-\textit{geodesic}, that is,~a critical point of the length functional, if and only if its tangential lift satisfies $\dot{\gamma}^*\nu=0$.
 The integral curves of $X$ therefore project to $\Sigma$-geodesics on $M$ and hence the flow of $X$ is called the \textit{geodesic flow} of $\Sigma$.

-For a \textit{Riemannian Finsler structure} the functions $I,J$ vanish identically whereas $K$ is constant on the fibres of $\pi : \Sigma\to M$ and therefore the $\pi$-pullback of a function on $M$ which is the Gauss curvature $K_g$ of $g$.
+For a \textit{Riemannian Finsler structure} the functions $I,J$ vanish identically, as a result of which $K$ is constant on the fibres of $\pi : \Sigma\to M$ and therefore the $\pi$-pullback of a function on $M$ which is the Gauss curvature $K_g$ of $g$.
 Since in the Riemannian case the function $K$ is simply the Gauss curvature, it is usually called the \textit{Finsler--Gauss curvature}.
 In general $K$ need not be constant on the fibres of $\pi : \Sigma \to M$.

 Let $\Sigma \subset TM$ and $\hat{\Sigma}\subset T\hat{M}$ be two Finsler structures on oriented surfaces with coframings $\frame$ and $\hat{\frame}$.
 An orientation preserving diffeomorphism $\Phi : M \to \hat{M}$ with $\Phi^{\prime}(\Sigma)=\hat{\Sigma}$ is called a \textit{Finsler isometry}.
 It follows that for a Finsler isometry $(\Phi^{\prime}\vert_{\Sigma})^*\hat{\frame}=\frame$ and conversely any diffeomorphism $\Xi : \Sigma \to \hat{\Sigma}$ which pulls-back $\hat{\frame}$ to $\frame$ is of the form $\Xi=\Phi^{\prime}$ for some Finsler isometry $\Phi : M \to \hat{M}$.